OHBA-analysis/osl-dynamics/docs/index.rst

 ================================
-VariationalRNNAutoDecoder (VRAD)
+VariationalRNNAutoDecoder (DyNeMo)
 ================================

-This is the documentation of VRAD.
+This is the documentation of DyNeMo.

 Contents
 ========